 Monday – Friday: 9 a.m. – 4:30 p.m.

 Discipline is a necessary accountability component of any community setting.
 Should a complaint be filed involving a student, it will be investigated, and if action is warranted, it can range from conciliation to a formal disciplinary hearing.

 The student disciplinary process, outlined in the CUNY Bylaws, Article XV, is used to investigate alleged violations of the Rules and Regulations for the Maintenance of Public Order and other college policies.

-Visit Brooklyn College policies for a list of the most frequently requested policies.
+Visit Brooklyn College policies for a list of the most frequently requested policies; including information regarding Title IX - Combating Sexual Assault and Unwelcomed Sexual Behavior.
 Additionally, a policy binder is available for review (by appointment) in the Office of Student Affairs.

 Students who have a complaint or concern about another student may come to the Office of the Vice President for Student Affairs, 2113 Boylan Hall, to schedule an appointment with the Director, Student Engagement and Judicial Affairs, Moraima Cunningham.
 Students who have a complaint against a faculty member should visit the appropriate academic dean.

 Behavioral Education and Support Team at Brooklyn College